-But the more believable theories suggest that the stone spheres of Costa Rica had religious and/or astronomical significance, possibly aligned to represent the shapes of constellations and used in rituals.
+But the more believable theories suggest that Costa Rica’s stone spheres had religious and/or astronomical significance, possibly aligned to represent the shapes of constellations and used in rituals.

 What’s certain is that they were arranged very precisely, and their use at the entrance to homes with elevated platforms suggests they were associated with high status.

-Perusing the various other archaeological relics displayed in the Finca 6 site’s new museum as workers painted and cleaned in preparation for President Chinchilla‘s visit, I found myself still hungry to learn more about the Diquís people: Who were they?
-Why did they make the massive stone spheres?
+As the workers painted and cleaned in preparation for President Chinchilla‘s visit, I found myself hungry to learn more about the Diquís people.
+Who were they?
+Why (and how) did they make these giant stone balls?
 How did they get them into place?
 What did it all mean?

-In a land where culture often seems to take a backseat to nature and wildlife, the Stone Spheres could offer valuable clues to Costa Rica’s pre-Columbian past.
+In a land where culture all too often seems to take a backseat to nature and wildlife, the stone spheres could offer valuable clues to Costa Rica’s pre-Columbian past.
 Here’s hoping UNESCO will bestow World Heritage protection on these ancient archaeological relics soon.

-As you walk the grounds of this former banana plantation, you get an eerie feeling that there’s 1000+ years of Costa Rican history buried just below the surface, waiting to be uncovered. –Bret Love; photos by Bret Love & Mary Gabbett
+As you walk the grounds of this former banana plantation and read about the ancient local cultures inside the museum, you get an eerie feeling that there’s 1000+ years of Costa Rican history buried below the surface, just waiting to be uncovered.

 Parque Del Lago Boutique Hotel – Where we stayed in San Jose